internet-identity-labs/dfxctl/README.md

 - **RUN_INTERNET_IDENTITY** - Use Internet Identity as default_project.

 ## Run
-- Create root folder for you projects
+- Create a projects folder in your root directory (the below assumes **/Projects**)
-- Put your projects as subfolders
+- Each project should be a subfolder within the projects folder
-- Open shell in the root folder which contain your projects
+- Open shell in the root directory
 - Run `docker run -v $(pwd):/Projects -p 8000:8000 -p 8080:8080 --name my_dfx dfxctl`

 Docker will run `/usr/bin/dfx_run` script, which will run **dfx** with **default_project** project.